How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Introduction

 Recent research studies have started to examine the mechanistic effect of post-training and reveal interesting findings.
 However, this direction is still underexplored, given these efforts are still algorithm-centric~\citep{lee2024mechanisticunderstandingalignmentalgorithms}, model-specific~\citep{panickssery2024steeringllama2contrastive}, task-format-specific~\citep{panickssery2024steeringllama2contrastive}, or rely on learning an extra model like Sparse Autoencoders (SAEs) on top of the LLM instead of direct analysis~\citep{sae_finetuning}.

 In this work, we systematically and mechanistically study the post-trained (\mPost) model, on top of the pre-trained (\mOne) model.
+We specifically focus on two \mPost model types: a model that went through all post-training stages, commonly called the \mTwo model, and a model with only supervised fine-tuning on top of \mOne, commonly called the \mThree model.
 We compare the \mOne and \mPost models internally from four perspectives: \textbf{knowledge storage and representation, internal belief of truthfulness, refusal behavior, and confidence}.
-These perspectives represent fundamental capabilities that determine an LLM's real-world utility and safety. \mPost models are expected to preserve knowledge, improve truthfulness, enhance refusal of harmful inputs, and show a different level of confidence.
-We specifically focus on two \mPost model types: a final model went through all post-training stages, commonly called the \mTwo model, and an intermediate model with only supervised fine-tuning on top of \mOne, commonly called the \mThree model.
+These perspectives represent fundamental capabilities that determine an LLM's real-world utility and safety. \mPost models are expected to preserve knowledge learned during pre-training, improve truthfulness, enhance refusal of harmful inputs, and show a different level of confidence from the \mOne model.
+While some other perspectives, such as reasoning and instruction-following, are also important, they involve complex, multi-step processes that are not well-captured by current mechanistic interpretability tools.
+Therefore, our work focuses on those four perspectives above that can be rigorously measured and mechanistically interpreted, providing a solid foundation for understanding the internal mechanism updates during post-training.